GhedinLab/timo/README.md

 *USER:* email address for running information

-*array:* 0-#, number of samples to run the pipeline on.
+*array:* 0-#, zero based number of samples to run the pipeline on.
 Used for submitting array jobs for faster output.

 #### **index_variants.sh**